Find your dream Christmas tree at one of these local farms

 Fraser Fir pricing: Ranges from $75 for a six-to-seven-foot tree to $450 for a 13-to-14-foot tree.

-There is also a selection of live trees that customers can plant on their own that range from three to six feet tall, priced starting at $39.

 Extras: Saws, shaking and baling services available.
 Free wagon rides and hot chocolate.
-Wreaths available, life-size Nativity scene; delivery, set-up and pickup services available.
+Wreaths available; delivery, set-up and pickup services also available.
 Tabletop stands are also available for purchase.

 Directions: I-71 to exit 32 (Morrow); east 1.2 miles to South Waynesville Road, turn right.